 This makes sense: everyone is tired of “Shop now” or “Explore more” clichés that we see all across the Internet.

 The good news is that there is a list of converting words that are the perfect choice for the CTA buttons.
-By using these words, you can increase the chances for conversion.
+By using these words, you can increase the chances of conversion.

 But that’s not all.
 In fact, the use of informal words or even slang can boost your conversions even more and we have a case that proves it.

-Our client is based in the UK and sells women apparel.
+Our client is based in the UK and sells women’s apparel.
 The brand positions itself as a “sisterhood” and actively promotes its loyalty programs.

 Due to the store expansion, the client decided to switch to Magento and asked for our help.
 At the same time, the client asked us to suggest any ideas on how to increase customer engagement and the number of premium club members.

 When we started working with the site, we immediately noticed a pop-up that invited us to join the club.
 Even though it was driving conversions, we felt we could make it better.

 So we tried to adjust the CTA content to the brand tone and replaced the “Sign me up!” message with “I’m in!”.
 We then tested both options to see which one would perform better.

 The “I’m in!”
 CTA button resulted in 84% more conversions than the old button and naturally led to an increase in the sign-ups.